eclab/grains/README.md

 ## Chordal

-A mixed square- and sine-wave chording oscillator.
+A chording oscillator which can cross-fade between sine and either square, saw, or triangle (selectable in code).

 Status: Working.
-I'll add some #defines later to allow sine/saw and sine/triangle too.
-[Can't have saw/square, say, because GRAINS doesn't have enough memory]

 ## Evolution